-Due to the increase in drunk-driving-related fatalities around the holidays each year, law enforcement agencies across America will be actively searching for and arresting drunk drivers from December 16th through January 1st.
-They have good reason to: in 2013, 10,076 people were killed in crashes involving a drunk driver.
-In December 2013 alone there were 733 people killed in crashes involving at least one driver or motorcycle operator with a blood alcohol concentration (BAC) of .08 or higher.
-23 of those deaths occurred on Christmas Day.
-Just here in Cape Coral, 4 out of 11, or 36% of fatalities this year have been directly attributed to impaired driving.
+Due to the increase in drunk-driving-related fatalities around the holidays each year, law enforcement agencies across America will be actively searching for and arresting drunk drivers from December 13th through December 31st.
+They have good reason to: in 2016 across our nation, 10,497 people were killed in crashes involving a drunk driver.
+In December 2016 alone there were 781 people killed in crashes involving at least one driver or motorcycle operator with a blood alcohol concentration (BAC) of .08 or higher.
+Just here in Cape Coral this year, 6 out of 15, or 40% of fatalities this year have been directly attributed to impaired driving.

 As part of the national Drive Sober or Get Pulled Over enforcement campaign period, Cape Coral Police will be increasing the number of saturation patrols, and using social media to reach out to all drivers.